Michael-Kuria/Budget-Tracker-Application/README.md

 inspiration: https://www.freecodecamp.org/news/react-budget-tracker-app/

 #### Still remaining
-- PieChart to remain as is.
 - Linechart to show a chart of months vs total expense
-- Allow creation of transactions - Done: fetch data once an item has been added
+- Let the date be a time stamp for sorting - using date modified
 - Add a settings tab for preferences
 - Add a budget tab for configuring the budget for the month
-- Add a heading to items on the overview page
 - to select a different month, load all the budgets and use their start and endDate to load transactions
 - How do we budget for Categories
+- Deleting and editing an item